itsniteshh/learning-python-100-Days-challenge/log.md

 **Thoughts**
 * Later, I will try to build this game without using hints
+* PS: I forgot to push my code to github

 **Links to exercise or portfolio**
 *  https://replit.com/@itsniteshh/Day-7-Hangman-5-Start-1#main.py